jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   (a) refuse the application; and
   (b) notify the person who made the application of the refusal and the reasons.

-### 204O Obligation to notify Electoral Commission of change in contact details
+### 204O Obligation to notify Electoral Commission of change in registration details
 A registered promoter must give written notice to the Electoral Commission of any change in the information provided under section 204L(2) within 10 working days after the change.

 ### 204P Cancellation of registration